gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - The PCI-DSS certification was created to guarantee the protection of credit card holder data and indicates precise requirements for procedures, network architecture and software that must be met by the companies that manage credit card numbers

 - Hackers want cardholder data.
-By obtaining the Primary Account Number (PAN=cardholder data) and sensitive authentication data, a thief can impersonate the cardholder, use the card, and steal the cardholder’s identity
+By obtaining the Primary Account Number (PAN = cardholder data) and sensitive authentication data, a thief can impersonate the cardholder, use the card, and steal the cardholder’s identity

 Sensitive cardholder data can be stolen from many places: